 What does an IT Engineer do?

 IT Engineers work in a team and may report to an IT Manager.
-IT Engineers can also be specialists in one area of the computer system.
+IT Engineers can also be specialists in any one area of the computer system.

 IT Engineer Roles and Responsibilities

-Document Work – Document system configurations, system updates, and new procedures or policies introduced.
+Documentation Work – Document system configurations, system updates, and new procedures or policies introduced.
 These documentations are then used by other IT teams to see what changes or creations have been made.